bahrus/if-diff/README.md

 Rules:

-1. The "tag" attribute refers to a data-* attribute / dataset.* property.
+1. The "data-key-name" attribute refers to a data-* attribute / dataset.* property.
 The case is based on the property name.
 2. Only downstream sibling elements are checked for the data-* attribute.
 This is to encourage unidirectional data flow, and keeping related things physically close.
 3. Speaking of which, the optional  m attribute indicates the maximum number of elements that are getting affected by the *if-diff* tag.
 Placing the *if-diff* element right above the elements it affects, and specifying "m" accurately, will improve performance and help reduce greenhouse emissions.
 4.  *if-diff* sets the data-* attribute to "1" when the condition is true, "-1" if not.
 It is up to the application's css styling to interpret how this should display.